bipinr8/MH_cash_deployment/README.md

 # MH_cash_deployment
-Morgan Housel's cash deployment strategy backtesting
+Backtesting a cash deployment strategy at various market drawdown points in the Indian context.